Religion and Euroscepticism in Brexit Britain

-Religion has a significant effect on how Europeans feel about the European Union and has had an important impact on how people voted in the UK’s ‘Brexit Referendum’.
+Religion has a significant effect on how Europeans feel about the European Union (EU) and has had an important impact on how people voted in the UK’s ‘Brexit referendum’.
 This book provides a clear and accessible quantitative study of how religion affects Euroscepticism and political behaviour.

 This timely book will be of important interest to academics and students focusing on religion and public attitudes, contemporary European and British politics as well as think tanks, interest groups and those with an interest in understanding Brexit.

 Table of Contents

 1. The missing link: religion and British politics 2.
 Theorising religion and Euroscepticism 3.
 Euroscepticism and religion before Brexit 4.
 Religion and the Brexit referendum 5.
 Untangling (in)direct effects of religion on Euroscepticism 6.
 Cushioning the blow: religion and party politics in the age of Brexit 7.
 Concluding thoughts

 Ekaterina Kolpinskaya is Lecturer in British Politics at the University of Exeter, UK.

 Stuart Fox is Lecturer in British Politics at Brunel University London, UK.